jdbeutel/ics699-docs/README.md

 Existing Examples
 -----------------

 I am not aware of any existing system that supports what I would like to implement with this project.
-Several come close, are well-implemented, and well-integrated.
+However, several current apps come close, are well-implemented, and well-integrated.
 But, perhaps forbiddingly, none support the sharing of third-party contact information.
+I will do more research to see if there are any designs or implementations that I can utilize or mash-up for this project.

 ### Google ###